Skip to content

 Window functions

 Window functions are expressions with superpowers.
 They allow you to perform aggregations on groups in the select context.
-Let's get a feel of what that means.
+Let's get a feel for what that means.
 First we create a dataset.
 The dataset loaded in the snippet below contains information about pokemon:

 read_csv